The DemonWars Saga: Aydrian Wyndon

 Aydrian Wyndon is Elbryan and Pony's son.
 He was taken and raised secretly by Lady Dasselrond, the Queen of the Touel'alfar.
 The elves had allowed Pony to believe her child had died in the womb in her spirit battle with Markwart.
 Also kept secret from all, including the elves, was that the Demon Dactyl's spirit had infected the child's soul and left a piece of itself there.

 Aydrian is raised under the harsh tutelage of the elves.
 From a very young age he begins his ranger training, and Lady Dasselrond also trains him to use the magic gemstones, being the only elf to possess a stone and have any knowledge with using them.

 Aydrian demonstrates he is as good of a fighter as his father and as powerful as his mother with the magic gemstones, if not more.
 Under the guidance of the Demon Dactyl's spirit, he is able to tap deeper into the magic gemstones than anyone in history besides the legendary St. Abelle, who was the founder of the entire Abellican Order.

 Aydrian leaves the elves after overpowering the queen in a magical test of wills.
 During his journeys he meets his parents' sworn enemy Marcalo De'Unnero (who had become a weretiger).
 They join forces and began to plot until Aydrian kills King Danube and takes the throne for himself.
 As king he threw the lands into war and is defeated by Midalis.

 During the battle Aydrian displays his gemstone power by bringing his father's corpse back to life.
 However, as his father became whole he regains control of himself and with Pony they use a soul stone to attack their son's spirit and find the Demon Dactyl there.
 They fight the demon as they had before and free their son.
 During the spiritual battle Aydrian is physically rendered frozen and has his heart pierced by Brynn Dharielle, dying shortly after being freed from the demon.
-Pony uses her soul stone, and with Elbryan's help they bring Aydrian back to life as the expense of Elbryan's life.
+Pony uses her soul stone, and with Elbryan's help they bring Aydrian back to life at the expense of Elbryan's life.